RSMS 187 and ENS 186 visa processing times

 - the particularly high number of lodgements prior to the July changes (DHA advises that more than 16,000 applications were lodged in June 2017 alone, which is equivalent to approximately four months of average application lodgements)

 - Increased levels of non-genuine applications or applications with integrity concerns which require a higher level of scrutiny and

 - incomplete visa applications.

-DIBP have indicated they will no longer process all applications in date-order rather taking a risk focused approach which will prioritise applications it considers to be low risk.
+DHA have indicated they will no longer process all applications in date-order rather taking a risk-focused approach which will prioritise applications it considers to be low risk.
 This approach is expected to mean that some applications will see improved processing times while other applications are likely to face increased waiting times, higher levels of scrutiny and an expectation of requests for further information and documentation.

 The Department has not indicated what factors it considers are likely to indicate a higher risk level and therefore it is difficult to advise current and prospective clients on the processing timeframes for individual applications.
-The DIBP website now publishes processing timeframes for 186 and 187 applications at the 75th and 90th percentile on their website.
+The DHA website now publishes 186 and 187 visa processing timeframes for applications at the 75th and 90th percentile on their website.
 For further details refer to the Department’s ENS 186 page and RSMS 187 page.